-Welcome to the credit reporting industry’s first online consumer credit advice column, Ask Experian, hosted by Maxine Sweet, Experian’s Vice President of Public Education.
+Welcome to the credit reporting industry’s first online consumer credit advice column, Ask Experian.
 Ask Experian has been published continuously since 1997 beginning as an advice column answering consumer questions about credit reporting.

 Today, our posts and responses draw on the knowledge of Experian’s experts in consumer credit reporting, credit scoring, direct marketing, automotive history, identity theft and other areas from across the company.
 While you might not see the responders’ names or pictures you truly do “Ask Experian.”
 Our goal is to provide the knowledge and insight you need to be financially successful.